top of page

 HOW ACCURATE ARE THE RECREATIONS?

 The intent of this project is using modern digital tools to reconstruct Boccioni’s lost masterpieces as precisely as possible.
 Many of the historical photographs — when studied in high resolution — reveal more sculptural detail than previously recognised.
 Boccioni’s works are marked by angular, sharply defined planes and contours, which cast dramatic shadows and highlights.
 These characteristics provide strong visual clues, even in areas hidden from direct view.
 With careful observation, the photographs allow for the recreation of volumes, connections, and transitions with surprising accuracy.
 Additionally, Boccioni’s surviving sculptures and his theoretical writings on Futurist sculpture help inform areas where visual evidence is lacking.
 This significantly reduces the need for speculative interpretation.
-For example, in the case of Synthesis of Human Dynamism, our analysis suggests that over 91% of the sculpture can be reconstructed with a high degree of certainty.
+For example, in the case of Synthesis of Human Dynamism, our analysis suggests that over 91% of the sculpture can be reconstructed as it existed.

 HOW IS IT DONE?

-Sculpture sizes were estimated by analyzing photographs in which the sculptures appear next to paintings of known dimensions.
-In at least six such images, a vanishing-point grid was applied to accurately determine scale.
-Details of how this technique was used are discussed in this documentary).
+Sculpture sizes are estimated by analyzing photographs in which the sculptures appear next to paintings of known dimensions.
+In at least six such images, a vanishing-point grid is applied to accurately determine scale.
+Details of the use of this technique are discussed in this documentary).

 FULL-SIZE 3D PRINTING